FUNDING FOR INDIVIDUAL ARTIST’S PROJECTS, PROFESSIONAL DEVELOPMENT, AND ARTIST-TO-ARTIST WORKSHOPS.

 REQUIREMENTS FOR FUNDED PROJECTS

-- Projects must be shared with the public.
+- Projects must be shared with the public, with the exception of professional development-based proposals.

 - Projects must be completed within one calendar year of receiving funds.